Walther von Seydlitz-Kurzbach

 Walther Kurt von Seydlitz-Kurzbach ([ˈvaltɐ fɔn ˈzaɪdlɪts ˈkʊʁtsbax]; 22 August 1888 – 28 April 1976) was a German general during World War II who commanded the LI Army Corps during the Battle of Stalingrad.
 At the end of the battle, he gave his officers freedom of action and was relieved of command.
-He assisted the Soviet Union as a prisoner-of-war.
+He assisted the Soviet Union as a prisoner-of-war as one of the leaders of the National Committee for a Free Germany formed mostly of the German prisoners of war in the USSR.
 After the war, he was convicted by the Soviets of war crimes.
 In 1996, he was posthumously pardoned by Russia.

-Life
+Early life

+Seydlitz-Kurzbach was born in Hamburg, Germany, into the noble Prussian Seydlitz family.